San Diego Hard Water: What Every Homeowner Needs to Know in 2026

 Annual descaling maintenance

 For homes that choose not to install a softener, annual professional descaling of tankless water heaters, tank water heaters, and high-use fixtures is non-negotiable in SD.
-Budget $300β$500/year for a complete maintenance visit.

 Should you install a water softener in San Diego?